mariocraft987/bark-coding/documentation/content/Add a new block.md

 ![picture of block](https://bark.dumorando.com/editor/blockpic.png)

-If you want to make a library of custom blocks, go see `Creating an extension.md`!
+If you want to make a library of custom blocks, go see `Create an extension.md`!

 *Last updated April 19th, 2024*